Calindra/eitri-docs/en/docs/eitri-cli.md

 Usage: `eitri start [options]`

-The `eitri start` command initializes the Eitri app for development, generating a QR Code that should be scanned with the app of your organization in which Eitri was integrated.
+The `eitri start` command initializes the Eitri-App for development, generating a QR Code that should be scanned with the app of your organization in which Eitri was integrated.

-As you develop and save your files locally, your Eitri app will have a hot-reload feature that shows the changes in real-time on your device, allowing you to quickly and easily see the final result.
+As you develop and save your files locally, your Eitri-App will have a hot-reload feature that shows the changes in real-time on your device, allowing you to quickly and easily see the final result.

 #### Available Options

-- `--initialization-params` Allows you to send initialization parameters to the Eitri app, which facilitates development and testing.
+- `--initialization-params` Allows you to send initialization parameters to the Eitri-App, which facilitates development and testing.
 - `-v, --verbose` Displays detailed messages during command execution.
-- `-p, --playground` Initializes the Eitri app in playground mode, with an opening QR code for the Eitri Playground.
+- `-p, --playground` Initializes the Eitri-App in playground mode, with an opening QR code for the Eitri Playground.
-- `-e, --emulator` Initializes the Eitri app in emulator mode, with an opening QR code for the Eitri Emulator.
+- `-e, --emulator` Initializes the Eitri-App in emulator mode, with an opening QR code for the Eitri Emulator.
-- `-sh, --shared` Initializes the Eitri app in shared mode, with an opening QR code for the Eitri Shared.
+- `-sh, --shared` Initializes the Eitri-App in shared mode, with an opening QR code for the Eitri Shared.

 ---